mikeriepe/tassel-ucsc/README.md

 The client code uses React styling which can be found on[ the React website](https://reactjs.org/docs/glossary.html#jsx)

 1. Naming
-   a.
-Use Camel case for variable and function names
+   - Use Camel case for variable and function names
 1. Declaration

-	a.
-Initialize and declare within the same line
+	- Initialize and declare within the same line

 int x = 5; // Good